So, exactly what is the Vatican?

 Here's what you need to know about visiting the Vatican:

 Take a look at Vatican City on a world map.
-(It opens in a new window.)
+(It opens in a new Google maps window.
+You can zoom out.)

 Is Vatican City a country?